linode/docs/docs/guides/databases/redis/using-redis-lists-sets/index.md

 ### Using Capped Lists

-Redis allows you to use the `LTRIM` command to implement a Capped List, which is essentially a List limited to a certain length.
+Redis allows you to use the `LTRIM` command to implement a *Capped List*, which is essentially a List limited to a certain length.
 This can be useful, for instance, when you only want a List to contain the newest *"X"* number of entries.

-Here is an example.
-Assume that `long_example_list` contains at least 100 items and that new items are added to the end of the list with `RPUSH`.
-To only ever keep the newest 100 items, you run the `LTRIM` command as shown below every time you add a new item to the List:
+For example, assume that `long_example_list` contains at least 100 items and that new items are added to the end of the list with `RPUSH`.
+To only ever keep the newest 100 items, you run the `LTRIM` command every time you add a new item to the List:

     RPUSH long_example_list "New item"
     LTRIM long_example_list -100 -1